 Languages I speak

-Therapy is a wonderful way to get to know ourselves better, but it can also help us lay past ghosts to rest, and to develop emotional resilience, where we no long react in one (or more) default unhelpful and possibly sabotaging ways.
+Therapy is a wonderful way to get to know ourselves better, but it can also help us lay past ghosts to rest and to develop emotional resilience, where we no longer react in one (or more) default unhelpful and possibly sabotaging ways.
 As a result, we feel less overwhelmed by the things life can throw at us, enabling the possibility that life becomes richer and more fulfilling.

 What kind of default ways of responding am I talking about?
 Perhaps you fly off the handle with others (or yourself) when things go wrong, resort to self-harm of any number of forms (for instance, cutting or other forms of physical self-harm, suicide attempts, overeating, alcohol or drug binges, shopping over and above what you can afford, or risky sexual experiences, to name but a few possibilities).
 You might push people you love and care about away, or cling to them as if your life depended on it.
 Or you might feel generally overwhelmed by emotions, perhaps to the point that you cut off from the world around you (via excessive daydreaming, losing chunks of time, or doing things you can’t remember doing).